-St. Dominic’s School enjoys positive, valued relationships within the parish and Community which foster a sense of continuity and commitment.
+St. Dominic's School enjoys positive, valued relationships within the parish and community which foster a sense of continuity and commitment.
 We work closely with the Diocese, the Dominican Community and the Parish.
 Our School Chaplain is Fr.
-Nicholas Crowe and he says masses, leads liturgies and talks to the children on an informal basis.
-They also provide support and advice for staff on liturgical themes.
-Children visit the church regularly throughout their school life.
+Joseph and he says masses, leads liturgies and talks to the children on an informal basis.
+He also provides support and advice for staff on liturgical themes.
+Children at St. Dominic's visit the church regularly throughout their school life.

 Participation in Feast Days throughout the year and regular worship in classes and assemblies are an integral part of the children's faith development.
 Preparation for the sacraments of First Confession and First Holy Communion take place when the children are in Year 3.
 The school works closely with the parish and home, in preparing the children for these important stages in their faith development.